Step-by-Step Deadfire Modding Tutorial and Tools

 deadfire modding tutorial

 Even though it has many flaws and bugs, I still think PoE 2: Deadfire is an enjoyable game.
-Moreover, it has quite easy modding access which keeping me play this game even after 400 hours.
-Its modding process is quite tedious actually, but still easy to figure it out.
+Moreover, it offers relatively easy modding access, which has kept me playing for over 400 hours.
+Although the modding process is a bit tedious, it’s still fairly straightforward.

-I don’t even have programming background.
-So, if I can do it, you can do it too.
-Hopefully, with this Deadfire modding tutorial, you could make your experience on playing Deadfire more enjoyable.
+I don’t even have a programming background, so if I can do it, you can too.
+I hope that this Deadfire modding tutorial will help make your experience playing Deadfire more enjoyable.”

 Deadfire Modding Tools and References

-First thing first.
-These are must-have tools for me to mod Deadfire.
+First things first, these are the must-have tools I use to mod Deadfire.

 1. Notepad++ or other text editors

-You could definitely use other text editors.
-It’s just NP++ is the only advanced text editor that I’m familiar with.
+You could certainly use other text editors; it’s just that Notepad++ is the only advanced text editor I’m familiar with.

 2. JSON Online Editor / JSTool Plugin for NP++

-I use NP++ plugin (JSTool) for JSON format and another online JSON editor.
-These two are must-have for me because they can help me detect broken line / code.
+I use the Notepad++ plugin (JSTool) for JSON formatting and another online JSON editor.
+These two are essential for me because they help detect broken lines or code.

 If you’re something like a grammar nazi with programming language, you may not need those things.